 - A calmer person has more energy to work, exercise, and do recreational activities.

 - Relaxation exercises help you sleep well and prevent insomnia.

 - A relaxed person doesn't find any use for dependence on substances such as drugs, tobacco, or alcohol.

 Which are some of the easiest and fun ways to relax?

-- Listen to music: Relaxation music is an amazingly therapeutic technique that has been used for centuries to help people relax.
-It helps in regulating your heart rate and breathing, quietens the nervous system, and reduces stress.
-Depending on your mood and preference, don’t hesitate to experiment with relaxation music.
+Relaxation music is an amazingly therapeutic technique used for centuries to help people relax.
+It helps regulate your heart rate and breathing, quietens the nervous system, and reduces stress.
+Depending on your mood and preference, don't hesitate to experiment with relaxation music.
 For the relaxation music to work, prefer it to have slow beats and no lyrics or emotional triggers.